 For Tracy Schmitz, changing and saving lives is just an everyday sort of thing.
-We first met her late last year when she contacted RSN for guidance while preparing for the process of living donation.
+We first met her when she contacted RSN for guidance while preparing for the process of living donation.
 As we got to know Tracy, we were amazed by the many ways she has offered support to families and children all across the globe as well as people and animals in need in her own community.
 We are honored to share her incredible story of heroism and becoming a living kidney donor.

 I’ve always had a huge heart for helping people.
 When I was 17, I started sponsoring a child in the Dominican Republic.
 I soon went there to meet her.
 After that, I decided to help more children in her country, so I went for 3 months to volunteer for an organization that helps teach street children different trades so they can either make things to sell, or they can work for money rather than begging.
 By the time I was 18, I was sponsoring two more children, one in Honduras and one in Chile.
 In the years following, I went to meet them both and saw the way they live.
 I ended up staying in Chile for a few months volunteering in an orphanage.

 After that, I finally fulfilled my lifelong dream to help people in Africa.
 I traveled to Malawi and volunteered in an orphanage there for three months.
 I fell in love with the country and its people and got to know some of them very well.
 I made friends with a 42-year-old woman with a very large family, including several grandchildren, all living together.
 There were 12 people in a tiny mud hut they were renting since their previous home was washed away in a rain storm.
 They couldn’t afford rent and food at their rental home and they were starving.
 I raised money to buy them a decent-sized home, so they had no monthly payment and could put their $2/day income towards food for the family.
 I returned to Malawi over and over after that to volunteer.